sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

     ![If condition](images/utility-if-condition-first.png)

-    >In case you were wondering, we added a **delay** function at the start of the flow to ensure that all the system variables – including for the user – are available before starting the flow.
+    >In case you were wondering, you added a **delay** function at the start of the flow to ensure that all the system variables – including for the user – are available before starting the flow.

-5. If we do not have a cart, we use the **Get record collection** to retrieve the orders for the current user, filtering for any with the status **CART**.
+5. If you do not have a cart, you use the **Get record collection** to retrieve the orders for the current user, filtering for any with the status **CART**.

     Select the  **Get record collection** flow function, and set the **Resource name** to **Orders**.